 Executive buy-in is one of the key inputs a company needs to have before constructing and acting on a sustainability strategy.
 33% of the success in beginning and maintaining a company’s sustainability program is directly attributed to executive leadership support and example.

 In this article, we’ll look at how Steelhead Productions uses executive buy-in, how it’s been critical to success, and tips for how to make a top-down approach work for your business.

-Companies that gain executive buy-in before a sustainability strategy see greater success than those that don’t.
+Companies that gain executive buy-in before a sustainability strategy is established see greater success than those that don’t.
 Without executive buy-in, sustainability is often siloed from overall strategy, or employees don’t feel comfortable taking actions that might take them “away from their jobs.”
 Programs are often overlooked or are only acted on by individual team members when employees know executives don’t prioritize them.

 A PwC survey conducted in 2021 revealed that a lack of support from leadership has a notable impact on the success of a company’s sustainability program.
 Of all the factors that are considered barriers to ESG progress, leadership influence is the third largest metric at 33%.

 Steelhead Production’s CMO and co-owner Rhiannon Andersen shared that executive buy-in has been critical to the success of the organization’s sustainability efforts, “It’s influenced it significantly, mainly because sustainability is a core value within the organization and has been since 2010.“

 As with many work-related initiatives or tone settings, how the leaders go, so goes the rest of the team.
 Companies with active sustainability programs have leaders practicing what they’re talking about, encouraging employees to act, and taking feedback on program improvements.
 Executive buy-in needs to be practiced as much as the team preaches it.